 Proper addressing is imperative to ensure mail and packages are properly processed and quickly distributed to student residents.
-Please use the CSUSB Housing specific address format provided below for mail/packages (for all residential communities, including UV).
-Villages cannot receive mail or packages directly, any packages delivered to locations other than the DHRE Mail Room are not the responsibility of DHRE.
+Please use the CSUSB Housing address format as provided below for all mail & parcels.
+This address applies to ALL Housing Villages, including University Village.
+Any packages delivered to locations other than the DHRE Mail Room are not the responsibility of DHRE and are not accepted by DHRE staff or affiliates.

-FORMAT

-EXAMPLE
+FORMAT EXAMPLE

+{Your Name} Cody Coyote

-{Your Name} 6000 University Pkwy. {Building & Room #} San Bernardino, CA 92407 Cody Coyote 6000 University Pkwy.
-Cajon 253 San Bernardino, CA 92407
+6000 University Parkway 6000 University Pkwy.

+{Building # - Room #} Cajon - 253

+San Bernardino, CA 92407 San Bernardino, CA 92407